Helikin/Physics-Engine-Thesis/README.md

 # A Unified Framework for Rigid Body Dynamics
 by Helmut Garstenauer

 In 2005 I finished my master thesis about rigid body dynamics.
 It shows how to build a rigid body physics engine for interactive 3d applications.
 I am sure it is a good starting point for everyone who wants to learn about game physics.
-If you have any questions, you can contact me via email:  rigid-body-thesis (AT) outlook (DOT) com (AT)
+If you have any questions, you can contact me via email:  rigid-body-thesis (AT) outlook (DOT) com

 * [Goals of this Thesis](#goals-of-this-thesis)
 * [From the Content](#from-the-content)